dotnet/docs-aspire/docs/storage/quickstart-azure-storage.md

 - **AspireStorage** - A Blazor project with default .NET Aspire service configurations.
 - **AspireStorage.AppHost** - An orchestrator project designed to connect and configure the different projects and services of your app.
 The orchestrator should be set as the startup project.
-- **AspireStorage.Shared** - A shared class library to hold configurations that can be reused across the projects in your solution.
+- **AspireStorage.ServiceDefaults** - A shared class library to hold configurations that can be reused across the projects in your solution.

 ### Add the Worker Service project